Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Introduction

-The problem we consider in this paper was in fact already considered by Shigesada and Kawasaki in 1997 \cite{Kawasaki_Shige}, where they illustrated numerically the hair-trigger effect (the fact that a small number of the weaker competitor eventually reaches the range front of the other species and establishes a KPP-type wave into the open space).
-They also gave practical estimates of the respective spreading speeds of the species, based on linearizations.
-Our work takes into account the possibility of failure of linear determinacy, and discovers additionally the possibility of a further accelerated invasion.
-Therefore, we have completely settled the mathematical questions raised by their study.
-Let us also point out here that, inspired by the study of Shigesada and Kawasaki, Li \cite{Li_2018} very recently addressed similar questions in the framework of integro-difference systems.

-Our approach also delivers a general existence and nonexistence result related to \textit{propagating terraces} (succession of compatible traveling waves with decreasingly ordered speeds, first described by Fife and McLeod \cite{Fife_McLeod_19}) having the unstable steady state $\left(0,1\right)$ as intermediate steady state and corresponding to exponentially decaying initial data.
-As far as scalar terraces for reaction\textendash diffusion equations are concerned, Ducrot, Giletti and Matano \cite{Ducrot_Giletti_Matano} showed quite generically that all intermediate states are stable from below (see also Pol\'{a}\v{c}ik \cite{Polacik_2018} for a complete account in the general setting).
-In more sophisticated contexts (reaction\textendash diffusion systems, nonlocal equations, etc.), propagating terraces with unstable intermediate states are observed numerically (see Nadin\textendash Perthame\textendash Tang \cite{Nadin_Perthame_Tang} for the nonlocal KPP equation, Faye\textendash Holzer \cite{Faye_Holzer_20} for a different two-component reaction\textendash diffusion system).
-Rigorous analytical studies are however very difficult and have only been carried out in simple cases.
-For instance, a closely related paper due to Iida, Lui and Ninomiya \cite{Iida_Lui_Ninomiya} studied a monostable system of cooperatively coupled KPP equations.
-The comparison with that paper shows well the value of the present paper: Iida\textendash Lui\textendash Ninomiya only considered Heavyside-like or compactly supported initial data and obtained that all spreading speeds are in fact scalar KPP speeds (independent invasions).
+In addition to this first result, our approach also delivers a general existence and nonexistence result related to \textit{propagating terraces} (succession of compatible traveling waves with decreasingly ordered speeds, first described by Fife and McLeod \cite{Fife_McLeod_19}) having the unstable steady state $\left(0,1\right)$ as intermediate steady state and corresponding to exponentially decaying initial data.
+As far as scalar terraces for reaction--diffusion equations are concerned, Ducrot, Giletti and Matano \cite{Ducrot_Giletti_Matano} showed quite generically that all intermediate states are stable from below (see also Pol\'{a}\v{c}ik \cite{Polacik_2018} for a complete account in the general setting).
+In more sophisticated contexts (reaction--diffusion systems, nonlocal equations, etc.), propagating terraces with unstable intermediate states are observed numerically \cite[among others]{Faye_Holzer_20,Holzer_Scheel,Iida_Lui_Ninomiya,Nadin_Perthame_Tang,Petrovskii_Kawasaki_Takasu_Shigesada,Sherratt_1998,Venegas_Ortiz_}.
+Rigorous analytical studies are however very difficult and have only been carried out in simple cases and with Heavyside-like or compactly supported initial data \cite{Holzer_Scheel,Iida_Lui_Ninomiya}.
 In this regard, the present paper is, to the best of our knowledge, unprecedented.